 Executive Director

 Dr. Angelia Barfield is one of the original founders (4) of the Black Students of California United in 2016 and served as Board President through 2020.
 She currently serves in the role of Executive Director and oversees the operations and staff of the BSCU, including the Youth Leadership programs and signature events.
+Dr. Barfield has been engaged in education and community building for more than 20 years and is a dedicated advocate of youth voice and educational excellence.

 Program Manager